dharmafly/noodle/README.md

     GITHUB_CURRENT_VERSION: 1.0
     GITHUB_PROJECT_URL: https://github.com/dharmafly/your-project

-There are many more optional variables that can be updated.
+There are many more optional variables that can be updated:

 Updating the main nav